microbial-pangenomes-lab/microGWAS/README.md

 > the above path would likely be different in your system.
 The best way to get these files is to install `eggnog-mapper` using a `conda` environment and then use the `download_eggnog_data.py` command.

-If you do not have the eggnog-db downloaded, activate the `microGWAS` envioronment and run the following command:
+If you do not have the eggnog-db downloaded, it will be automatically downloaded within the pipeline.

-    snakemake -p data/eggnog-mapper/eggnog.db --cores 8 --use-conda --conda-frontend mamba

 ### **6. Run the bootstrapping script**